 In order to effectively manage your YouTube channel as an artist, it’s important to look beyond the number of views at the bottom of your video when measuring your content’s success.

-The YouTube Creator Studio has a fantastic dashboard full of useful analytics at your access.
+YouTube Studio has a fantastic dashboard full of useful analytics at your access.

 We’ve put together our top 7 key video metrics to measure the success of your content on YouTube.